Sparshagarwal0110/Working-and-Understanding-VPN/README.md

-# Elevate-Labs-task-8

-# Task 8: Working and Understanding VPN
+# Working and Understanding VPN

 ## Objective
 Understand the role of VPNs in protecting privacy and enabling secure communication.